hamMUSings/BrowserShack/README.md

 1) Open BrowserShack web page
 2) Launch Dockge page
-3) Start the hamlib-server container
+3) Start the control_stack stack
    - Make sure the radio is already on if yours does not auto-start with hamlib connection
+4) Start either the
+   - digipanel-xpra stack
+   - voice_stack
-4) Start either the A) digipanel-xpra container OR the B) phone_voice_stack depending on how you want to radio today
+   - depending on how you want to radio today
+5) Launch either the
+   - DigiPanel - XPRA web page
+   - Hamdmic page
-5) Launch the A) DigiPanel - XPRA web page or B) hamdmic & Open IP KVM page again depending on how you want to radio today
+   - Again depending on how you want to radio today

 ## While Radio-ing